Want-EyeTea/Hyprland/README.md

 # Hyprland
-Configs and setup for running Hyprland
+Configs and setup for running Hyprland and NixOS